THE HEALTH, SAFETY, AND WELLBEING OF OUR STUDENTS AND STAFF IS OUR TOP PRIORITY

 - Collaboration with child and youth mental health agencies to support stronger connections and make the best use of mental health resources and supports across the integrated system of care.

-- Heightened cleaning and disinfecting routines for frequently touched surfaces and shared resources such as doorknobs, light switches, toilet and faucet handles, electronic devices, students’ chairs and desks/tabletops;
+- Enhanced cleaning protocols have been implemented including heightened cleaning and disinfecting routines for frequently touched surfaces and shared resources such as doorknobs, light switches, toilet and faucet handles, electronic devices, students’ chairs and desks/tabletops;

 - No-touch faucets and water filling stations have been installed;